nickvsh/metrics/README.md

 Docker
 ==============
 For those who are familiar with docker.
-You can build the docker image from [Dockerfile](https://github.com/nickvsh/metrics/blob/master/Dockerfile) with
+You can build the docker image from [Dockerfile](https://github.com/nickvsh/metrics/blob/master/Dockerfile) with:

     git clone https://github.com/nickvsh/metrics.git ~/metrics
     cd ~/metrics